Online Observability of Boolean Control Networks: The online observability of

-Then we illustrate how to determine the initial state of a \BCN\ with online observability (the decision algorithm for the online observability will be presented in {\em Section \ref{sec:deter}}).
-Firstly, we define $\Ri(\mathsf{S})$ to depict the set of inputs we can choose from at time $t$ in the process of determining the initial state, if $\mathsf{S}(t)=\mathsf{S}$.
+In order to make this definition more convincing, we illustrate how to determine the initial state of a \BCN\ with online observability below.
+To this end, we define $\Ri(\mathsf{S})$ to depict the set of inputs we can choose from at time $t$ in the process of determining the initial state, if $\mathsf{S}(t)=\mathsf{S}$.

-Thus we can determine the initial state of a \BCN\ $\BB$ with online observability by followng procedures.
+Then we can determine the initial state of a \BCN\ $\BB$ with online observability by followng procedures.

 \begin{description} \item[Step 1] Derive the set $\mathsf{S}(0)$ of possible valuations of initial state $\mathsf{s}(0)$ by the output $\mathsf{o}(0)$ of $\BB$, i.e. $\mathsf{S}(0)=\Ded\left(\mathcal{S},\varepsilon,\mathsf{o}(0)\right)$, and set the set variable $\mathsf{S}=\mathsf{S}(0)$ by $\mathsf{S}(0)$. \item[Step 2] Input to the \BCN\ $\BB$ with an input $\mathsf{i}\in\Ri(\mathsf{S})$, and run $\BB$ to generate the new output $\mathsf{o}(t)$. \item[Step 3] Determine the new $\mathsf{S}(t)$ by the input $\mathsf{i}$, output $\mathsf{o}(t)$ and $\mathsf{S}$, i.e. $\mathsf{S}(t)=\Ded(\mathsf{S},\mathsf{i},\mathsf{o}(t))$, and update the set $\mathsf{S}=\mathsf{S}(t)$ by $\mathsf{S}(t)$. \item[Step 4] If the cardinal number $|\mathsf{S}|=1$, then return $\mathsf{s}(0)$ which is determined by the output sequence $\mathsf{O}[t]=\mathsf{o}(0)\ldots\mathsf{o}(t)$ and input sequence $\mathsf{I}[t-1]=\mathsf{i}(0)\ldots\mathsf{i}(t-1)$ as the initial state.
-Otherwise, go to Step 2. \end{description} In Step 4, when $|\mathsf{S}|=1$, for the input sequence $\mathsf{I}[t-1]$, there is only one state $\mathsf{s}'$ whose corresponding output sequence $H^{[0,t-1]}(\mathsf{s}',\mathsf{I}[t-1])$ equals to the output sequence $\mathsf{O}[t]$ of $\BB$, thus, we can determine the initial state by $\mathsf{I}[t]$ and $\mathsf{O}[t]$, i.e. $\mathsf{s}(0)=\mathsf{s}'$.
+Otherwise, go to Step 2. \end{description} In Step 4, when $|\mathsf{S}|=1$, for the input sequence $\mathsf{I}[t-1]$, there is only one state $\mathsf{s}$ whose corresponding output sequence $H^{[0,t-1]}(\mathsf{s},\mathsf{I}[t-1])$ equals to the output sequence $\mathsf{O}[t]$ of $\BB$, thus, we can determine the initial state by $\mathsf{I}[t]$ and $\mathsf{O}[t]$, i.e. $\mathsf{s}(0)=\mathsf{s}$.